 All fees, charges, and sums of money which shall or may be imposed or made payable by or under this Act, and all penalties incurred under this Act or the regulations, for which no other mode of recovery is prescribed, may be recovered, carried out, or enforced by a warden in the manner in which justices of the peace are now by law authorised to enforce any conviction or order of a court of petty sessions.

-[Section 114 amended by No. 66 of 1954 s.
+[Section 114 amended: No. 66 of 1954 s.
 38.]

 115. Persons unlawfully on land